DIVERSITY, EQUITY, AND INCLUSION

 Two main reasons: inclusivity and discoverability.
 Many LCSH terms are outdated and offensive and no longer reflect how communities consider themselves.
 Updating subject headings to positive language and preferred terms fosters inclusivity within your catalog and community.
 Since users don’t identify with these outdated terms searches with current language and topics will not be discovered.
 Revising these terms in your ILS ensures that your diverse holding is discoverable by your users, creating better access to your materials.

+Additionally, Cataloging Lab has other terms that individual libraries are submitting as being problematic.
 As time goes on, there will likely be more and more term-sets that institutions continue to change to better serve their patrons through inclusivity and more comprehensive search options.

 • Batch editing tools: Some institutions utilize tools like MarcEdit or perhaps OpenRefine to replace the problematic terms.